armandyam/hnn_pinn_sindy/README.md

 - **Baseline NN**: Likely to show energy drift and instability
 - **PINN**: Should show improved stability due to physics constraints
 - **HNN**: Should maintain energy conservation over long times
-- **Cascaded HNN**: Should combine benefits of trajectory and HNN approaches
 - **Sequential Cascaded HNN**: Should leverage two-stage learning for better performance

 ### Equation Discovery
 - **Baseline NN**: May discover spurious terms due to overfitting
 - **PINN**: Should find cleaner equations closer to true physics
 - **HNN**: Should discover equations that respect conservation laws
-- **Cascaded Models**: Should provide better interpretability through combined approaches
+- **Sequential Cascaded HNN**: Should provide better interpretability through staged learning

 ### Interpretability
 - HNN-based equations should be more interpretable and physically plausible
 - PINN should provide a good balance between accuracy and interpretability
 - Baseline NN may provide accurate short-term predictions but poor interpretability
-- Cascaded models should offer enhanced interpretability through multi-stage learning
+- Sequential cascaded model should offer enhanced interpretability through multi-stage learning

 ## Output Files